Bibliography

 Conformity assessment — General principles and requirements for validation and verification bodies

 "Validation and verification are differentiated according to the chronology of the statement being assessed.
-Validation applies to statements concerning a planned future use or a projected outcome (confirmation of plausibility), whereas verification relates to statements concerning events that have already occurred or results that have already been obtained (confirmation of truthfulness)." "
+Validation applies to statements concerning a planned future use or a projected result (confirmation of plausibility), whereas verification applies to statements concerning events that have already occurred or results that have already been obtained (confirmation of truthfulness). "

 For more information, you can consult: